-Students entering LAT 202 directly from LAT 102 must complete LAT 201 to satisfy the College of Liberal Arts and Sciences language requirements.
+Students entering LAT 202 directly from LAT 102 must complete LAT 201 to satisfy the College of Liberal Arts and Sciences second language requirement.

 LAT 101 Elementary Latin.
 (4) F, S

 Basic Latin grammar with an emphasis on developing reading skills.
 For beginning students only.